 Driving under the influence of drugs, or alcohol and drugs, should not be ruled an offense "relating to a controlled substance" unless a specific controlled substance (that is on the federal list) is identified in the record of conviction, because the charge of driving while impaired may also arise as the result of legal or prescribed drugs as well as alcohol.
-Veh C §23152; People v Keith (1960) 184 CA2d Supp 884, 7 CR 613 (insulin).
+Veh C §23152; People v Keith (1960) 184 CA2d Supp 884 (insulin).
 See Veh C §312 (definition of drug).

 ▶ Note: The Ninth Circuit has held that possession of paraphernalia was an offense relating to a controlled substance, despite the lack of proof of the specific substance.
 Luu-Le v INS (9th Cir 2000) 224 F3d 911; Ramirez-Altamirano v Holder (9th Cir 2009) 563 F3d 800.
 In Ruiz-Vidal v Gonzales (9th Cir 2007) 473 F3d 1072, the court distinguished Luu-Le by saying that, at least when the offense charged is possession, the substance must be identified.
-The BIA has also held that maintaining a place where drugs are used, or sale of a noncontrolled substance as a "look-alike" controlled substance "relates to" a controlled substance on the federal list even if no specific substance is identified in the record of conviction.
+The BIA has also held that maintaining a place where drugs are used, or sale of a noncontrolled substance as a "look-alike" controlled substance is identified in the record of conviction.
 Matter of Martinez-Espinoza (BIA 2009) 25 I&N Dec 118.